DevelopingHCP/structural-pipeline/README.md

 # dHCP structural pipeline

-The dHCP structural pipeline is a software for the structural analysis of the neonatal brain MRI (T1 and T2) that consists of: cortical and sub-cortical volume segmentation, cortical surface extraction (white matter and pial surface), cortical surface inflation and projection to sphere.
+The dHCP structural pipeline is a software for the structural analysis of the neonatal brain MRI (T1 and T2) that consists of:<br>
+cortical and sub-cortical volume segmentation, cortical surface extraction (white matter and pial surface), cortical surface inflation and projection to sphere.

 ![pipeline image](structural-pipeline.png)

+## Publication
 The pipeline is outlined in detail in:

 A. Makropoulos and E. C. Robinson et al. "The Developing Human Connectome Project: a Minimal Processing Pipeline for Neonatal Cortical Surface Reconstruction (<a href="http://biorxiv.org/content/early/2017/04/07/125526">link</a>)